 Recruit.
 Hire.
 Retain.

-- Ensure the student is engaged in relevant and meaningful work
+- Ensure the student is engaged in paid, relevant, and meaningful work.

 - Participate in a worksite evaluation around the mid-point of the work term (virtual, telephone, or in-person).
-Typically takes 30-45 minutes.
+Monitoring and evaluating a student's work term performance is key in the student's development learning while enrolled in the Co-op Program.
+Typically, the work site evaluation takes 30-45 minutes.

 - Complete a final work term student performance evaluation with the student.